The NFTS Welcomes American Students

 In order to remain eligible for Federal Aid you need to be making satisfactory academic progress by passing modules/progress reviews.
 If you fail to meet SAP you will become ineligible for US Federal Loans.
 For further information please see the SAP policy here.

-When and how will I recieve my loan?
+When and how will I receive my loan?

 The US Department of Education doesn’t allow any loan to be disbursed before a student is fully enrolled on a programme, therefore we won’t be able to authorise any disbursement payment before you arrive in the UK and officially enrol.

 You should receive your first disbursement within 4 weeks of arriving in the UK and enrolling on your course.
-The value you are going to receive and the disbursements dates are shown on the Disbursement Notification Letter sent to you via email and post when we originate your loan.
+The value you are going to receive and the disbursements dates are shown on the Disbursement Notification Letter sent to you via email when we originate your loan.

-Your money will be paid in two equal installments.
+Your money will be paid in two equal instalments.
 All disbursements are subject to the following conditions:

 - You are making Satisfactory Academic Progress